rio-connect/rio-connect.github.io/index.md

  rio-connect localhost test with default db
  ✓ Test that landing page shows up
- ✓ Test that signin and signout work
+ ✓ Test that signin and signout work for Emma Lee
- ✓ Test that signin and signout work
+ ✓ Test that signin and signout work for John Smith
- ✓ Test that signin and signout work
+ ✓ Test that signin and signout work for Admin
-10
- ✓ Test the Browse Clubs page
+ ✓ Test that BrowseClubsPage works for users
  ✓ Test that add and edit clubs work

- 6 passed (2m 01s)
+ ✓ Test that the UserPage displays correct information for emma@foo.com ✓ Test that the UserPage displays correct information for john@foo.com ✓ Test that the UserPage displays correct information for admin@foo.com

+ 9 passed (3m 38s)

 ```